Lumi-supercomputer/LUMI-SoftwareStack/docs/module_setup.md

 -   We have a set of subdirectories for each of the 4 LUMI partitions on which the modules are available.
-However, we also have a directory to install software that is common to all partitions and doesn't need specific processor optimisations hence is simply compiled for the minimal configuration that works everywhere, Rome without accelerator.
+However, we also have a directory to install software that is common to all partitions and doesn't need specific processor optimisations hence is simply compiled for the minimal configuration that works everywhere, Rome CPU without accelerator.

 -   We use a hidden partition module (``partition/common``) which can then be recognized